Neurological Disorders in Adults

 What are the most common neurological disorders that exist and their risk factors?

-Epilepsy – this is a type of neurological disorder characterized by the abnormal electrical activity of the brain, which often leads to seizures in the individual.
+This is a type of neurological disorder characterized by the abnormal electrical activity of the brain, which often leads to seizures in the individual.
 There are different types of seizures that a person who has epilepsy can experience.

-Stroke – occurs when the blood supply to the brain is diminished.
+This occurs when the blood supply to the brain is diminished.
 When the brain doesn’t receive this blood supply, it damages the brain.
 Some of the factors that predispose an individual to a stroke include:

-Multiple sclerosis – this is an autoimmune disease that affects the sheathing of nerve cells in the body.
+This is an autoimmune disease that affects the sheathing of nerve cells in the body.
 When this sheath is destroyed, the nerve function is affected, leading to the disease condition.
 Some of the risk factors include:

 • smoking,